-Where documents have been obtained to verify a successful candidate's identity, right to work and required qualifications, there will be kept on their personnel file.
+Where documents have been obtained to verify a successful candidate's identity, right to work and required qualifications, they will be kept on their personnel file.

 DBS certificates and records of criminal information disclosed by the candidate are covered by GDPR regulations.
 Copies of this information will only be retained where there is a valid reason for doing so and will not be kept for longer than six months.
-After destruction, the school may record the fact the vetting was carried out, the result, any associated risk assessment and the recruitment decision.
+After destruction, the school may record the fact the vetting was carried out, the result and the recruitment decision.